Protect Your Computer

 If you have never built a computer before or opened one up and don’t know the difference between a GPU, PSU, and HDD, this blog may not be for you.
 Please take extra care when handling your computer and its components.
 Make sure all anti-static measures are in place before opening your computer up to avoid electrical damage.
 Storage Rentals of America is not responsible for any damage or lost data that may occur while packing.

-The first step is always the same.
+The first step is always the same when working on your computer.
 It is essential to back up everything on the computer.
-Once the data is safely ensconced in a separate and secure drive, then it important to store it and carry it apart from the computer.
-Consider using cloud storage for saving important documents that you may need immediately.
+Once the data is safely stored in a separate and secure drive (or cloud storage solution), then it important to store it and carry it apart from the computer.
+Consider using cloud storage for saving important documents that you may need immediately and for an additional layer of data backup.
 By taking this extra step it will prevent both data stores from being lost or misplaced at the same time.

-Should I Disassemble the Interior of My Computer?
+Should I Disassemble the Interior of My Computer When Packing?

 Like many of us the GPU is one of the most expensive components that in our rig.
 So if this gets damaged, you’ll go back to using integrated graphics as you wait for a replacement.
 Besides it being expensive, you want to avoid any unnecessary strain from the PCIE slot if it’s jostled around during transportation.